cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/02-cpp-encapsulation.md

 <br>

 - C follows **function centric approach** and lays more emphasis on functions and cares less for the data.
-- Disadvantage of C structs is that the compiler wont be able to check for missuse of data.
+- Disadvantage of C structs is that all the data is public and hence can be missused.

   ```c
   struct Employee